The Creation and Analysis of Government AI Transparency Statements in Australia: Conclusion

 \section{Conclusion}

-This paper provides the first empirical examination of AI Transparency Statements (AITS) and the first government AITS dataset, dubbed AITS-101.
+This paper provides one of the first systematic empirical examination of AI Transparency Statements (AITS) and a government AITS dataset, dubbed AITS-101.
 Using stylometric, quantitative, and qualitative document analyses, we examine disclosure coverage, structure, and recurring patterns.
 Our findings reveal substantial variation in AI-related practice disclosure, highlight gaps between policy intent and implementation, and inform the design of more effective public-sector AI transparency standards.